ericksilvadev/assets-tree/README.md

 Implementing simple loading spinners would make the experience much better.

 ## The App
-[Here is a demo video of the app running](https://drive.google.com/drive/folders/1WtGuXavPd-MGyJxjZqTXZPNgmT7uHuSO?usp=sharing) (had to upload on Google Drive).
+[Click here to watch a demo video of the app running](https://drive.google.com/drive/folders/1WtGuXavPd-MGyJxjZqTXZPNgmT7uHuSO?usp=sharing) (had to upload on Google Drive).
 The only performance issue is when getting filtered child items.
 The cursor in the recording may appear to lag, but this is caused by the recording itself.
 Even when the server struggles to process data, like in the case I mentioned before, the client is not affected and the app continues to run perfectly.
 At the end of the video, I do a couple of reloads in the Apex Unit.
 Despite having the largest amount of data, the rendering is almost instant.
 ![Screenshot](src/assets/Asset%20Tree%20-%20Screenshot.png)

 ### Requirements